AbdulRahmanAlHamali/flutter_typeahead/CONTRIBUTING.md

 - Fork the repository
 - Create a feature branch from the **master** branch!
-- Following the coding guidlines below
+- Following the coding guidelines below
 - Submit the PR against the **master** branch.
 - Update both Material and Cupertino code if applicable

-## General coding guidlines
+## General coding guidelines

 If you'd like to add a feature or fix a bug, we're more than happy to accept pull requests!
 We only ask a few things: